What is Segwit (Segregated Witness)?

 Is Segwit backwards compatible?

-Yes, Segwit is backwards compatible and works with legacy transactions that haven’t enable Segwit.
+Yes, Segwit is backwards compatible and works with legacy transactions that haven’t enabled Segwit.

 What is the Lightning Network?